Fire Lake: Reception

-Music critic Maury Dean described the song as an "ominous ballad" about "4th of July fireworks."
-Dean praised the song's intensity, Seger's vocal and the "nifty" minor chords the song uses.
-Dean speculated that the title may not be entirely figurative, as there may be a hidden reference to a midwestern body of water which literally caught fire, the Cuyahoga River in Ohio.
+Music critic Maury Dean described the song as an "ominous ballad" about "4th of July fireworks".
+Dean praised the song's intensity, Seger's vocal, and the "nifty" minor chords.
+Dean speculated that the title may not be entirely figurative, as there may be a hidden reference to a midwestern body of water which caught fire, the Cuyahoga River in Ohio.
 Billboard described "Fire Lake" as an "excellent song [that] is paced by acoustic guitar which lends a folk flavor" and the lyrics as describing "the subversion of small-town life."
 Cash Box said it has "full-bodied harmonies and an easy, country-tinged melody" and praised the production.
 Record World called it "Dynamite!"
 Classic Rock History critic Janey Roberts rated it as Seger's 14th best song.

 Production

 Three of the Eagles provided the backing vocals for this track: Glenn Frey, Don Henley and Timothy B. Schmit.
-Seger's recording engineer David Cole makes reference to the song on his website when he talks of his history with Seger: "I was there when the Eagles sang 'Who wants to go to Fire Lake?' and many other great moments during the Stranger in Town album".
+Seger's recording engineer David Cole refers to the song on his website when he talks of his history with Seger: "I was there when the Eagles sang 'Who wants to go to Fire Lake?' and many other great moments during the Stranger in Town album".